 II.B.1.
-There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core)

-II.B.1.a) Fellows should have access to faculty members with expertise in congenital heart disease in adults, and in hematology, pharmacology, radiation safety, and research is suggested.
-(Detail)

-II.B.2.
-Faculty members must:

-II.B.2.a) be role models of professionalism; (Core)

-II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)
+There must be a sufficient number of faculty members we competence to instruct and supervise all fellows.
+(Core) II.B.1.a) Fellows should have access to faculty members with expertise in pharmacology, radiation safety, and research.
+(Detail) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)